Skip to content

 What it is

-The OpenTelemetry (OTel) Collector is a vendor-agnostic proxy that can receive, process, and export telemetry data (traces, metrics, and logs).
-It acts as a central hub for observability data in modern cloud and AI architectures.
+The OpenTelemetry (OTel) Collector is a vendor-agnostic proxy designed to receive, process, and export telemetry data, including traces, metrics, and logs.
+It serves as a centralized hub for observability in modern distributed systems, allowing developers to decouple data collection from backend storage and analysis platforms.

 What problem it solves